 Studies indicate that certain dietary factors such as dairy, carbohydrate-rich foods including chocolates can worsen acne.
 The recommended diet is one which has a low glycemic index and non-dairy.
 Encouraged to eat fruits and vegetables.
 Taking supplements with zinc has shown to help.

 Complications of Acne

-Acne is usually a temporary problem, unfortunately acne scars can be permanent.
-Scars are part of body’s natural healing process and usually occurs when acne affects deeper layers of the skin such as cystic or nodular acne.
+Acne is usually a temporary problem, unfortunately, acne scars can be permanent.
+Scars are part of the body’s natural healing process and usually occurs when acne affects deeper layers of the skin such as cystic or nodular acne.
 When the healing process is excessive it results in unsightly keloid scars.
 Read more

 Post Inflammatory Hyperpigmentation

-Mild acne can be treated with over-the counter products, but persistent or moderate to severe acne should be treated by a dermatologist.
+Mild acne can be treated with over-the-counter products, but persistent or moderate to severe acne should be treated by a dermatologist.
 It is important that acne gets treated as soon as possible to minimise the number of scars on the face as scars are usually permanent.
 Treatment for scars can only improve the scars but not completely remove the scars.

 1. Medicated Topicals